Practices and Social Relations of Obstetrical Objects

 Inspired by feminist science studies on ontology (such as new materialisms), this working group will investigate the theory, practices, and social relations that produce specific obstetrical objects in a variety of spaces.
 We shift focus away from theoretical conceptions of the reproductive body and objects to how these objects were enacted in practice in different situations.
 In doing so, we seek to uncover the instability of objects and the reproductive body.
 This approach requires paying particular attention to the practices producing and surrounding these objects.
 Each of the eight workshops, therefore, will center on an obstetrical object in order to interrogate its instability and entanglement with the reproductive body in different contexts.
 We encourage conversations that explore the material semiotics of obstetrical objects—the entanglements of materiality, discourse, practices, and the social.

-Meetings will be held monthly during the 2020-2021 academic year.
+Meetings are held monthly on second Thursdays at 11:00 AM Eastern Time during the 2020-2021 academic year.

 There are no currently scheduled upcoming events.

 “Constructing Centimeters: Emanuel Friedman’s Cervimeter and the Dilatation-Time Curve”